Rodrygo scores, ‘baila’ with Vini Jr, and Real Madrid beats Atlético in La Liga derby

 After a hot start to the derby, Real Madrid put the ball down and opened the scoring in the 17th minute.
 Rodrygo received a precise pass from Tchouaméni and finished with category, 1 to 0 for Real Madrid.

 In the celebration, shirt 21 “danced” with Vini Jr, target of racist comments in recent days.
-The number 20 shirt was also harassed by Atlético fans before the ball rolled at Wanda Metropolitano.
+Shirt 20 was also harassed by Atlético fans before the ball rolled at Wanda Metropolitano.

 EXPANDED THE ADVANTAGE